andjimbon/andjimbon.github.io/Optimal_portfolio.md

 ### Statistics and Normality Tests

 Next graph shows the QQ plot for ECO.
 Clearly, the sample quantile values do not lie on a straight line, indicating “non-normality.”
 On the left and right sides there are many values that lie well below the line and well above the line, respectively.
-In other words, the time series data exhibits fat tails.
+In other words, the time series data exhibits **fat tails**.

 <img src="images/qqplot.png?raw=true"/>